aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 ### @aws-cdk/aws-eks:nodegroupNameAttribute

-*When enabled, nodegroupName attribute of the provisioned EKS NodeGroup will not have the cluster name prefix.* (fix)
+*When enabled, nodegroupName attribute of the managed EKS nodegroup will not have the cluster name prefix.* (fix)

 When this feature flag is enabled, the nodegroupName attribute will be exactly the name of the nodegroup without any prefix.